Novartis/dpasurv/README.md

 # To install the most recent stable version of dpasurv:
 install.packages("dpasurv")

-# To get bug fixes or features, install the development version:
+# To get bug fixes or new features, install the development version:
 devtools::install_github("Novartis/dpasurv")
 ```
 ## Usage